Achieving Success While Learning How to Potty Train a Puppy

 • Sitting by the door

 Being attentive to these signals allows you to respond promptly and take your puppy outside before an accident occurs.
-Understanding your puppy's habits and signals is key to creating a successful potty training routine and ensuring your puppy becomes trained for your house.
+Understanding your puppy's habits and signals is key to creating a successful potty training routine and ensuring your puppy becomes potty trained for your house.

 Common Potty Signals